rouvinerh/SecJournal/website-security/cross-origin-resource-sharing.md

 # Cross-Origin Resource Sharing

 Cross-Origin Resource Sharing (CORS), is an exploit of a misconfigured website policy that dictates which external sources the website is allowed to interact with.
-This was created many years ago, initially to potentially malicious cross-domain interactions.

 ## Same-Origin Policy

-The policy governing the resources accessible would look something like this:
+The policy governing accessible resources looks something like this:

 <figure><img src="../.gitbook/assets/image (2341).png" alt=""><figcaption></figcaption></figure>

-This would determine what kind of information a website is able to extract from another website.
-The policy can be used to protect user information, as it prevents other websites from stealing or reading information from users, for example.&#x20;
+This determines what kind of information a website is able to extract from another website.
+The policy can be used to protect user information, as it prevents other websites from stealing or reading information from users.

-How this works is that it controls what kind of JS code is loaded across websites.
-For example, it would not allow the loading of user information on external websites.&#x20;
+A website without CORS could be tricked into loading malicious JS code by attackers to do bad things.

 ## Access-Control-Allow-Origin

-This is a HTTP heaer that is included within a HTTP request from one website to another, and its purpose is to identify what an external website is allowed to access.
-The web browser would compare this header with the requesting website's orign to determine if the permission should be granted.&#x20;
+A HTTP header that is included within requests made from one website to another.
+It is used to identify what an external website is allowed to access.
+The web browser would compare this header with the requesting website's origin to determine if the permission should be granted.

-For example, if the wesite has the Origin header as http://example.com and could access the credentials of a user, then there would be a header like `access-control-allow-credentials: true`
+If the website has a Origin header of `http://example.com` and was allowed to access the credentials of a user, then this is included in the request: `access-control-allow-credentials: true`

-The usage of a wildcard \* is common as well.&#x20;

 ### Pre-Flight Checks